ErpNetDocs/webclient/inventory-control/scrap.md

 Scrapping is done when a product's expiry date is reached (respecting the FEFO rule) or the store no longer needs product quantities.

+You don't need to select an existing document in advance.

+Successfully scrapped quantities are counted out of your store's overall availability.

 ![Scrap](pictures/inv_con_scrap.png)

 ### Prerequisites